Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Abstract

 \section{Abstract}

-\justifying Beyond its basic role of data collection, future mobile crowdsensing (MCS) in complex applications must meet diverse performance criteria, including reliable task completion, strict budget and quality constraints with fluctuating worker availability.
-In addition to raw-data and location privacy, workers' long-term intent/preference traces (e.g., task-selection tendencies and participation histories) can be exploited by an honest-but-curious platform, enabling one-/multi-snapshot intent inference through repeated observations and frequency profiling.
-Meanwhile, worker dropouts and execution uncertainty may cause coverage instability and redundant sensing, whereas repeatedly invoking global online re-optimization incurs high interaction overhead and further enlarges the observable attack surface.
-To address these challenges, we propose \textit{iParts}, an intent-preserving and risk-controllable two-stage service provisioning framework for dynamic MCS.
-In the offline stage, workers report perturbed intent vectors via personalized local differential privacy (LDP) with memorization/permanent randomization, which suppresses long-term frequency-based inference while preserving report utility for decision making.
+\justifying Mobile crowdsensing (MCS) is evolving from basic data collection toward dynamic service provisioning, where platforms must ensure reliable task completion, budget feasibility, and sensing quality under fluctuating worker availability.
+Beyond raw-data and location privacy, workers’ long-term intent traces, such as task-selection tendencies and participation histories, may be exploited by an honest-but-curious platform to infer private preferences through one- and multi-snapshot intent inference.
+Meanwhile, worker dropouts and execution uncertainty may destabilize sensing coverage and create redundant sensing, while frequent global re-optimization incurs high interaction overhead and increases observable exposure.
+To address these challenges, we propose \textit{iParts}, an intent-preserving and risk-aware two-stage service provisioning framework for dynamic MCS.
+In the offline stage, workers report perturbed intent vectors via personalized local differential privacy (LDP) with memoization-based permanent randomized response, which suppresses long-term frequency-based inference while preserving report utility for decision making.
 Using only perturbed intents, the platform constructs a redundancy-aware quality model and performs risk-aware pre-planning under budget availability, individual rationality, quality-failure risk, and intent-mismatch risk constraints.
-We formulate the offline pre-planning problem as an exact potential game with expected social welfare as the potential function, which guarantees the existence of a constrained pure-strategy Nash equilibrium and finite-step convergence under asynchronous feasible improvements.
-In the online stage, when runtime dynamics induce quality deficits, a temporary-recruitment potential game over idle/standby workers enables lightweight remediation with bounded interaction rounds and low observability.
+The offline problem is formulated as an exact potential game whose potential function is the expected social welfare, ensuring constrained pure-strategy equilibrium existence and finite-step convergence under exact feasible improvement dynamics.
+In the online stage, emerging quality deficits are addressed through bounded-round temporary recruitment over idle or standby workers, enabling feasibility-preserving remedial adjustment with limited observable exposure.
 Extensive experiments show that iParts achieves a favorable privacy--utility--efficiency trade-off, improving welfare and task completion while reducing redundancy and communication overhead compared with representative benchmark methods.

 }

 \IEEEdisplaynontitleabstractindextext